Kurt Vonnegut, Indiana’s Clever Spokesperson

 “It may be that the most striking thing about members of my literary generation in retrospect will be that we were allowed to say absolutely anything without fear of punishment.” — Kurt Vonnegut

-The Kurt Vonnegut Memorial Library is the fourth stop on our Indiana Author Adventures Trail!
+The Kurt Vonnegut Memorial Library is the fifth stop on our Indiana Author Adventures Trail.